lurodrigo/lurodrigo.github.io/_posts/2017-04-01-symbolic-computation-R-1-4.md

 ```

 I'm defining `Null` as the result of `symbolic()` applied to a list of parameters,
 one of them being `Null` itself, and still it works fine?
-How does it work?
+How come?

 The `lazy()` function, used inside `symbolic()`, is the key.
 It captures the
 *expression* that defines a derivative, but does not evaluate it.
 In fact, I
 do not need to compute the derivative of a function the moment I define it,
 I just need to know *how* to compute it when I need.
 That's precisely what
 the `lazy(df)` line is doing.
-It's storing the expression defining the derivative,
-and only when I call `D()` I use `lazy_eval()` to obtain it.
+It's storing the expression defining the derivative so later, when I call `D()`, I can use `lazy_eval()` to obtain it.

 Try running the previous code removing the references to `lazy()`.
 You're going to get this error message:

     Error in symbolic(f = function(x) 0, repr = "0", df = Null, type = "null") :
       object 'Null' not found

-This happens because `Null` hasn't been defined the moment `symbolic()` is called.
-Lazy evaluation avoids this.
+This happens because `Null` hasn't been defined yet the moment `symbolic()` is called.
+Lazy evaluation avoids this problem.
-It tells that the moment I want to compute the derivative of `Null`, I only need to return
+It says that, the moment I want to compute the derivative of `Null`, the result is going to be
 `Null` itself.
 But then `Null` will already be defined!
 Problem solved :)

 Using the same idea, we can define a few more classes of functions: